sigcsets/sigcse2022/pages/attendees_index.md

 <a href="{{ site.url }}/{{ site.baseurl }}/schedule/specialevents">List of Special Events</a>

+### Host Information

+If your institution requires an address for reimbursement or approval purposes, you can use:

+_Host:_ Association for Computing Machinery (ACM) / Special Interest Group on Computer Science Education (SIGCSE)
+_Address:_ 1601 Broadway, 10th Floor
+New York, NY 10019-7434

+_NOTE:_ This address cannot be used to send physical payments for registering for the Techncial Symposium.
+For questions about how to register, please email [registration@sigcse2021.org](mailto:registration@sigcse2021.org).

+### Questions?

+For general questions about registration or help with Cvent, please email [registration@sigcse2021.org](mailto:registration@sigcse2021.org).

+For help with special circumstances, such as proof of participation, please email [support@sigcse2021.org](mailto:support@sigcse2021.org)

+Authors or presenters with questions regarding their participation in the Technical Symposium should email [program@sigcse2021.org](mailto:program@sigcse2021.org) or [symposium@sigcse2021.org](mailto:symposium@sigcse2021.org) as appropriate.

 ### Cancellation Policy

 <p><strong>Cancellation requests must be made by March 1, 2021 at 11:59 PM Eastern Time.</strong> A processing fee of US$100 will be assessed for full rate registrations.
 A processing fee of US$25 will be assessed for reduced rate registrations.
 Regrettably, cancellations received after that date cannot be honored.
 The conference committee recognizes that sometimes last-minute cancellations can't be avoided<!-- For 2021, include only as HTML comment: due to weather, travel disruptions, and/or health issues -->.
 However, the conference incurs expenses for which it is liable based on registration counts.
 Registrants <!-- For 2021, include only as HTML comment: are strongly advised to purchase travel insurance to cover their non-refundable expenses.
 Also, registrants -->who find themselves unable to attend should be aware that registrations are transferable, but in general the conference committee cannot assist in finding an appropriate recipient.</p>